 A Further Work of the Spirit

-Often when Christians are confronted with problems in the lives of their fellow believers they glibly offer the common counsel to “pray about it.”
-But this often misses the point, says Dr. Martyn Lloyd-Jones, in his sermon on Romans 8:18-25.
+Often when Christians are confronted with problems in the lives of their fellow believers, they glibly offer the common counsel to “pray about it.”
+But this often misses the point, says Dr. Martyn Lloyd-Jones, in his sermon on Romans 8:18–25 titled “A Further Work of the Spirit.”
 It is not that Christians do not know they can pray in times of suffering.
 Many happily affirm they have full access to God through the blood of the Lord Jesus Christ.
-The problem, says Dr. Lloyd-Jones, is that we do not know what we are to pray for.
-Suffering often blinds the Christian to the right perspective and subsequent groaning can have a muting effect upon the Christian prayer life.
-The truth is we do not know what our prayer should be as a result of suffering, nor do we understand what would actually be a blessed outcome from our trial.
-As Dr. Lloyd-Jones relates Paul’s teaching on the intercession of the Spirit to the larger context of future hope, assurance, and the doctrine of glorification, listen and be challenged as he discusses the exact nature and characteristic of our weaknesses that can hinder our prayers.
+The problem, says Dr. Lloyd-Jones, is that they do not know what to pray for.
+Suffering often blinds the Christian to the right perspective and subsequent groaning can have a detrimental effect upon the Christian prayer life.
+The Christian does not know what their prayer should be as a result of suffering, nor do they understand what would actually be a blessed outcome from the trial.
+As Dr. Lloyd-Jones relates Paul’s teaching on the intercession of the Spirit to the larger context of future hope, assurance, and the doctrine of glorification, listen and be challenged as he discusses the exact nature and characteristic of weaknesses that can hinder prayers.

 About Dr. Martyn Lloyd-Jones